 Vilnius restaurants: our recommendations

 The restaurant scene in Vilnius has been one of the quickest to adapt to the challenges of Covid-19.
-Very early after the initial lockdown, the city innovated by turning its central area into an open-air café, allowing restaurants to bounce back and start serving food again in a safer setting.
+Very early after the situation first took hold, the city innovated by turning its central area into an open-air café, allowing restaurants to bounce back and start serving food again in a safer setting.
 This has set the foundation for a thriving rebound as tourism begins to recover again.

 1. Būsi Trečias

 Lisa opted to try the pig’s ear, which was served with potato pancakes, mushrooms and sauce.
 The trimmings were full of flavour.
 Be aware though, you’re trying pig’s ear for the first time, the texture may seem a little unusual to begin with.

 Šnekutis is a small chain of down-to-earth restaurants with three establishments in Vilnius.
 Each serves the same menu of authentic local food at reasonable prices. Šnekutis restaurants are usually packed with locals, which is always a good sign.

 After trying some of the famous kepta duona with a beer one afternoon at Šnekutis, we returned later to try some more food.
 We shared a mixture of classic dishes: cold beetroot soup, hot sauerkraut soup, potato pancakes with meat, and Lithuanian peas with crackling.
 It was all very tasty, but the potato pancakes were particularly special.